stephengold/Maud/README.md

 key bindings, but nearly everything else is, including selections, view mode, view options, and loaded models, maps, and animations.

-By default, Maud creates a checkpoint before editing/unloading a map/model.
+By default, Maud creates a checkpoint before editing/unloading any map/model.
 You can also create a checkpoint manually using the "X" keyboard shortcut.
 To undo changes since the most recent checkpoint, use the "Z" keyboard shortcut.